 I've been really making an effort to include as many sizes as possible in my free crochet patterns and I'm happy to be able to say this pattern is flattering to a wide variety of figures.
 Whether you're petite, plus-sized or somewhere in between, this crochet cardigan offers a more tailored fit in the arms and shoulders and some forgiving flowy-ness everywhere else.

-If you’re on the fence about what size to make, I’d suggest taking a look at the schematic in the ad-free PDF as it contains more detailed measurements for each piece of the sweater.
-You can purchase the printable PDF for a few dollars here.
+If you're on the fence about what size to make, I'd suggest taking a look at the schematic in the ad-free PDF as it contains more detailed measurements for each piece of the sweater.
+You can purchase the printable PDF here on LoveCrafts and here on Etsy.

 I've been on quite the easy crochet sweater kick this past year, so you might enjoy checking out these other free patterns and tutorials once you finish up your Staycation Cardigan!
 You can always find all my free crochet sweater, cardigan and poncho patterns here.
 (Many even include step-by-step video tutorials!)